paulsona1/CHR-Associate-DS-HatCHRy/CH Robinson Classifier work.md

 library(ISLR)
 ```

 This analysis constructs classifiers for our inferential target, CurrentCondition - a factor variable indicating order status.
 In this most initial section, I import the provided data and inpsect the levels of the target variable.
 I observe seven non-missing levels, which are highly unbalanced.
 In particular, approximately 60% of the orders have condition status "Accepted", compared to .05% of the orders having condition statuts "Waiting On Recommendation".
 The unbalance informs our selection of reasonable classification methods.
 For example, I hesitate to use support vector machines because designing weighting contrasts without much domain knowledge is probably ill-conceived.
-There are 16,156,315 rows in the data and 15 columns.
+There are 16,156,315 rows in the data and 15 columns (after removing the intelligence-free row counter column).

 ```R